agentrickard/domain/README.txt

 content to 'all affiliates.'
 If this value is set to TRUE, then content assigned to all affiliates can be seen by all users on all current domains.

+On install, setting this value to TRUE will assign all current content to be viewable on all domains.

 Normally, you will not need to edit this value.

 ----